currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

 manufacture(noun) () ::: Herstellung, Fertigung, Produktion
-to manufacture(verb) (His company manufactures bicycle parts., The factory manufactures cars on a production line., This company manufactures bicycle parts., The cars we manufacture here are famous for their longevity., The factory manufactures bicycle parts.) ::: fertigen, herstellen, erzeugen herb(noun) (This cream contains essences of herbs., Certain herbs are very effective against headaches., I plant herbs for the kitchen on my balcony.) ::: Kraut, Gewürz, Küchenkraut to litter(verb) (The sow is in pig and will litter soon., Please keep the lawn clean and do not litter., I take my rubbish home and never litter the countryside.) ::: abferkeln, Abfall verstreuen, verschmutzen innovation(noun) (Innovation is just one ingredient for continued growth., The technical innovations make the new model much faster.) ::: Innovation, Neuerung, Innovationskraft
+to manufacture(verb) (His company manufactures bicycle parts., The factory manufactures cars on a production line., This company manufactures bicycle parts., The cars we manufacture here are famous for their longevity., The factory manufactures bicycle parts.) ::: fertigen, herstellen, erzeugen herb(noun) (This cream contains essences of herbs., Certain herbs are very effective against headaches., I plant herbs for the kitchen on my balcony.) ::: Kraut, Gewürz, Küchenkraut innovation(noun) (Innovation is just one ingredient for continued growth., The technical innovations make the new model much faster.) ::: Innovation, Neuerung, Innovationskraft
 <!--SR:!2000-01-01,1,250!2024-11-20,6,386-->
 to innovate(verb) () ::: erneuern, innovieren, Neuerungen einführen
-Innovation(noun) (Innovation ist nur ein Bestandteil von anhaltendem Wachstum.) ::: innovation progressive(adjective) () ::: fortschreitend, fortschrittlich, fortlaufend progressive(noun) () ::: Progressiv
+progressive(adjective) () ::: fortschreitend, fortschrittlich, fortlaufend
+progressive(noun) () ::: Progressiv
 <!--SR:!2000-01-01,1,250!2024-11-15,6,384-->